anders-biostat/linked-charts/docs/rlc/tutorials/props.md

 - `globalColourScale`
 - `addColourScaleToLegend`

 The simplest way to colour elements of a chart is to use the `colourValue` property.
-It takes numbers or strings for each point (line, bar, etc.) and based on that generates a continuous or categorical colour scale.
+It takes numbers or strings for each point (line, bar, etc.) and generates a continuous or categorical colour scale based on that.

 ```r